gravitational/careers/challenges/systems/challenge-2.md

 * Use consistent coding style.
 We follow
   [Go Coding Style](https://github.com/golang/go/wiki/CodeReviewComments) for the Go language.
 * Tests exist for happy path and error scenarios for key components of the challenge.
 * Make sure builds are reproducible.
 * Ensure error handling and error reporting is consistent.
 The system should report clear errors and not crash under non-critical conditions.
 * Avoid concurrency and networking errors.
 Most of the issues we've seen in production are related to data races, networking error handling or goroutine leaks.
 We will be looking for those errors in your code.
 * Security.
-Use strong authentication and a simple, but secure, authorization scheme.
-  Set up the strongest transport encryption you can.
-Test it.
+Mitigate common security vulnerabilities in OIDC flows.

 The primary factor in the team's decision is overall code quality.
 We are looking for the highest possible quality with the smallest possible scope that meets the requirements of the challenge.

 ## Trade-offs